Gordon Smiley: Indy career

-Smiley raced in the Indianapolis 500 twice, in 1980 and 1981, and was killed while trying to qualify for a third in 1982.
+Smiley raced in the Indianapolis 500 twice, in 1980 and 1981, and was killed while trying to qualify for a third in 1982 as part of the Fletcher Racing Team.

 In the 1980 Indianapolis 500, Smiley qualified Patrick Racing's Valvoline Phoenix/Cosworth in 20th position.
 His race ended when the turbocharger blew on lap 47, causing him to finish 25th.
 In the 1981 Indianapolis 500, Smiley qualified the Patrick Racing Intermedics Wildcat VIII/Cosworth, qualifying 8th and led 1 lap, but finishing 22nd after a crash on lap 141.
 His crash set up the controversial finish to the Indy 500 between teammate Mario Andretti and Bobby Unser.

 After the 1981 CART season ended, Smiley was released from Patrick Racing, but was essentially traded to a Patrick-affiliated ride, Fletcher Racing.

 Death

 In 1982, record speeds were being set during qualification for the 1982 Indianapolis 500.
 Both Kevin Cogan and Rick Mears set new single lap and 4-lap records in their attempts.
 Smiley went out for a qualifying attempt an hour later.
-On the second warm up lap his car began to oversteer while rounding the third turn, causing the car to slightly slide.
+On the second warm up lap, his car began to oversteer while rounding the third turn, causing the car to slightly slide.
 When Smiley steered right to correct this, the front wheels gained grip suddenly, sending his car directly across the track and into the wall nose first at nearly 200 mi/h.
 The impact shattered the March chassis, which completely disintegrated, causing the fuel tank to explode, and sent debris, including Smiley's exposed body, into the catch fence and then back onto the track, tumbling hundreds of feet across the short-chute connecting turns 3 and 4.
 Smiley died instantly from massive trauma inflicted by the severe impact.
 His death was the first at Indy since 1973 when Art Pollard and Swede Savage were killed and, to date, the last driver to die during qualifying.

-Smiley's funeral was held on May 20, 1982 and he was buried in his birth location in Nebraska.
+Smiley's funeral was held on May 20, 1982, and he was buried in his birth location in Nebraska.
 CART medical director Steve Olvey, who was on staff at the time, discussed the crash in his 2006 autobiography, Rapid Response: My Inside Story as a Motor Racing Life-Saver:

 Olvey later said in his book that in the aftermath of the wreck, he and the IndyCar paramedic team declared Smiley to have died at the scene.
 It caused a circus and led to the racing standard of not declaring a driver dead at the track unless he is incinerated or decapitated.
 Smiley's team-mate Desiré Wilson was in the pit garage when the remains of his car were brought back.
 In 2010, she recounted:

+Fletcher Racing took the backup car and hired George Snider, who qualified for the race the next week.